|

 end struct;

-It is not necessary to derive the NEW_FILE type directly from 'null_file'.
-The NEW_FILE type may also be an indirect descendant of 'null_file'.
+It is not necessary to derive the type my_file_type directly from null_file.
+The type my_file_type may also be an indirect descendant of null_file.
 So it is possible to create file type hierarchies.
 The interface implemented by the new file needs also to be specified:

-The type 'file' is not the only interface type which can be used.
-There is also the type 'text' which is derived from 'file'.
-The type 'text' describes a line oriented file which allows 'setPos' (which moves the current position to the line and column specified) and other functions.
-It is also possible to define new interface types which derive from 'file' or 'text'.
-As next an open function is needed to generate a new NEW_FILE:
+The type file is not the only interface type which can be used.
+There is also the type text which is derived from file.
+The type text describes a line oriented file which allows setPos (which moves the current position to the line and column specified) and other functions.
+It is also possible to define new interface types which derive from file or text.

-const func file: open_new_file ( (* Parameters *) ) is func
+const func file: open_my_file ( (* Parameters *) ) is func

 result